Protecting Jewish Life. Building Bridges. Amplifying Voices

 "I continue to hold you and all my Jewish friends in prayer as you navigate these unprecedented times of so much hate all around..."
 Her Excellency Karen-Mae Hill, High Commissioner of Antigua & Barbuda to the United Kingdom

-We are delighted to announce the appointment of Arieh Miller as our new CEO!
+We are delighted to announce the appointment of Arieh Miller as our new CEO as of mid-September 2025!

 Arieh brings experience, vision, and commitment to strengthening Jewish communities across the Commonwealth.